 Although some business leaders may find it challenging to set aside the time and energy necessary to build an effective and sustainable employee engagement strategy, the possible return on investment in terms of reduced turnover, increased efficiency, high morale, and increased engagement, make investing in an employee engagement and recognition program a must for any growing business.

-Business leaders who are ready to go “all in” in developing their employee recognition program should take care to truly understand the needs and wants of their employee base before launching the program and take into account cultural and generational norms.
-For international organizations this should take into account differing views on private versus public recognition, and which rewards will be most effective.
+Business leaders who are ready to go “all in” in developing their employee recognition program should take care to truly understand the needs and wants of their employee base before launching the program and taking into account cultural and generational norms.
+For international organizations, this should take into account differing views on private versus public recognition, and which virtual rewards will be most effective.

 References: